Mohit6620/Mohit6620/README.md

 - 👋 Hi, I’m @Mohit6620
 - 👀 I’m interested in web developement and cloud
 - 🌱 I’m currently pursuing MCA
-- 💞️ I’m looking to collaborate on mini projects for web
+- 💞️ I’m looking to collaborate projects for web-dev
 - 📫 How to reach me work.mohitvarade6620@gmail.com